Chapter By-Laws - 2013

 2. Players at all levels will adhere to the HDYFC guidelines for minimum plays.
 The play rule for HDYC is football players on the game day or game time roster; 22 players or below must play 10 plays, 23 players and above must play 7 plays by the end of an official HDYFC game.
 The minimum number of plays is for any post regular season games.

 3. Violations of this rule will be disciplined.
-In the event a player is inadvertently kept from playing his/her plays, he/she will automatically start the next game and play until the plays are met.
+In the event a player is inadvertently kept from playing his/her plays, he/she will automatically start the next game and play until the total plays from both weeks are met.

 Sections VIII - Team and Player Protection